-Wolf Line Construction is an outside plant (OSP) utility contractor for hyperscale data center projects, working as a subcontractor to the general contractors that build them.
-We self-perform site utilities, medium-voltage underground distribution and ductbank, high-voltage transmission feeds (OPGW and ADSS), and the OSP / dark fiber backbone to the carrier Meet-Me Room (MMR).
-Everything outside the building, up to the wall.
+Wolf Line Construction is an outside plant (OSP) and site utilities subcontractor for hyperscale data center projects.
+We self-perform the power and fiber infrastructure that carries a campus from the grid to the data hall: site utilities, medium-voltage underground distribution and ductbank, the medium-voltage distribution and service-entrance work inside the building, cable tray and pathways, high-voltage transmission feeds (OPGW and ADSS), and the OSP and dark fiber backbone with terminations at the carrier Meet-Me Room (MMR).
+Our scope stops at the critical-power and white-space fit-out.

 EMR 2025: 0.76